henriquelemos0/jaguar-model/README.md

 # Jaguar Model

-This is a try to isolate the objetcs used by [Jaguar](https://github.com/saeg/jaguar)
+This is an attempt to isolate the objetcs used by [Jaguar](https://github.com/saeg/jaguar)